samuelim01/tp/docs/UserGuide.md

 <box type="info">

-**Parameter information:**

-* Parameters in square brackets are optional.
-* A guest can have any number of dietary requirements and tags (including 0).

-Refer to the [Appendix](#10-appendix-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.
+Refer to the [Appendix](#10-appendix-acceptable-values-for-parameters) for details on the acceptable values for the parameters.

 </box>